 Grounded is working with Living Lands to implement a holistic Landscape Business Plan using Commonlands’ Four Returns model.
 Our key focus is to cultivate and sustainably harvest Honeybush in the area.
-Honeybush Tea is a healthy and tasty tea that has become increasingly popular across the globe during the last decade.
-This had led to overharvesting and put many Honeybush varieties under threat.
-Sustainable cultivation will take pressure off the wild stocks and support the natural rehabilitation of the area.
+Honeybush tea is a healthy and tasty tea that has become increasingly popular across the globe over the last decade.
+Living Lands is working with landowners and harvesters to develop Sustainable Harvesting Plans to protect wild species of Honeybush.
+Sustainable cultivation on old fields will take pressure off the wild stocks and support the natural rehabilitation of the area.
+We established a Langkloof Honeybush Company which will process and market the honeybush which is harvested and cultivated in line with these principles.
+We are actively seeking access to premium markets for these products.
 The project aims to bring balance back to the Langkloof and increase the area’s natural biodiversity.

-We received an investment from Stichting DOEN to develop a viable and sustainable Honeybush business and its supporting functions.
-The resulting Langkloof Honeybush Co. aims to work with local farmers and harvesters to produce high quality, sustainable honeybush from various different species.
-Cyclopia Intermedia (“Berg tee”) is most often found on the high south facing slopes of both the Tsitsikamma and Kouga mountains and is under severe pressure from drought, fire and over-harvesting.
-It is a sustainable wild-harvested premium tea with full-bodied flavour.
+The Langkloof Honeybush Company aims to work with local farmers and harvesters to produce high quality, sustainable honeybush tea from various species.
+Cyclopia intermedia (“berg tee”) is most often found on the high south facing slopes of both the Tsitsikamma and Kouga mountains and is under severe pressure from drought, fire and over-harvesting.
+It is a sustainably wild-harvested premium tea with full-bodied flavour.

-Cyclopia Subternata (“vlei tee”) grows in the mountain valleys and is a good species to cultivate.
-Cultivation of Honeybush takes the pressure of the wild-harvested varietals.
-Subternata is a high quality tea with a distinctly different colour and taste profile to Intermedia.
+Cyclopia subternata (“vlei tee”) grows in the mountain valleys and is a robust species to cultivate.
+Cultivation of honeybush takes the pressure of the wild-harvested varietals.
+Subternata is a high quality tea with a distinctly different colour and taste profile to intermedia.

-We have made great strides so far and are now focusing on market development, to ensure that our Langkloof teas will be sold into appropriate local and international commercial channels.
+We have made great strides so far and are now focusing on market development in order to ensure that our Langkloof teas will be sold into appropriate local and international commercial channels.